-Volume Five which contains 'The Rout of Glenfruin' was published in July 1912 by the Society's music committee, (whose active members were Capt.
+Piobaireachd Society 1st Series.
+Volume Five of this collection, conaining "The Rout of Glenfruin" was published in July 1912 by the Society's music committee, (whose active members were Capt.
 Colin MacRae, Major Stewart MacDougall of Lunga, and John Bartholomew of Glenorchard) in consultation with Willie Ross, John MacDougall Gillies, John MacDonald of Inverness, and Sandy Cameron (the younger).
 A new order of things prevailed following the death of the Society's first editor, the fiery Major William Stewart of Ensay, who had been very much a one man band.
-The Committee which succeeded him had a new remit, to consult widely with pipers and to seek out old and alternative settings.
-Ross, MacDonald and MacDougall Gillies were present at the meeting on 29 October 1910 which considered the content and style of Volume V. This resulted in a pleasantly playable setting which, although it has obvious links with MacKay, came down through John Bàn MacKenzie.
+The Committee which succeeded him had a new remit, to consult more widely with pipers and to seek out old and alternative settings.
+Ross, MacDonald and MacDougall Gillies were present at the meeting on 29 October 1910 which considered the content and style of Volume V. This resulted in a pleasantly playable setting which, although it has obvious links with MacKay, apparently came down through John Bàn MacKenzie.
 The Ground, if played as timed, would get round the problem of the obtrusive E cadences; these are reduced to a semi-quaver (halving MacKay's values) and his 4/4 translated into a more plausible 6/8 time signature.
-Also worthy of note is the introduction of a series of interesting cadences into the Thumb Variation, which opens the possibility of moving time values between the cadence and the following melody note, perhaps along the lines of:
+Also worthy of note is the introduction of a series of interesting cadences into the Thumb Variation, which opens the possibility of moving time values between the cadence and the following melody note, very much as Thomason does, perhaps along the lines of: